 Should there be an emergency event that requires vacating a building, students should exit the room and move toward the nearest exit.
 When exiting the building during an emergency, one should never take an elevator but should use the stairwells.
 Please follow all posted emergency plans located in the laboratory or meeting room.

+Bomb Threats

-Bomb Threats: In the event of a bomb threat to a specific facility, University Police will evaluate the threat.
+In the event of a bomb threat to a specific facility, University Police will evaluate the threat.
 UT-Arlington will prosecute those phoning in bomb threats to the fullest extent of the law.